Hamaj Regency: Hamaj rule

-Internecine warfare continued however as the new regent Nasir found his position challenged by two of his brothers, Idris and Adlan.
+Internecine warfare continued as the new regent Nasir found his position challenged by two of his brothers, Idris and Adlan.
 After several months of fighting he was killed in 1798, in an act of revenge, by the son of regent Badi walad Rajab, to avenge his father.
 Both Idris and Adlan became co-regents.
-Idris was distinguished by his reputation for justice and kindness, and after his death Adlan ruled on his own.
+Idris was distinguished by his reputation for justice and kindness and after his death Adlan ruled on his own.
 His nephew Muhammad, then apparently also as co-regent, conspired against him, overthrew him and held power until 1808, when he was killed by Muhammad, son of the regent Adlan, in revenge for his father's murder.
 Muhammad wad Adlan managed to retain power until 1821, on the eve of the Egyptian invasion, when he was overthrown by his cousin Hasan wad Rajab.